bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 # Store Logs API

-The [store log](https://support.bigcommerce.com/s/article/Using-Store-Logs) tracks events that take place in your store.
-The store log is comprised of the **system log** and the **staff action log**.
+The [store logs](https://support.bigcommerce.com/s/article/Using-Store-Logs) track events that take place in a store.
+Store logs have two components: **system logs** and **staff action logs**.

-The Store Logs V3 API lets you retrieve your store's **system log**.
-The **system log** tracks events that take place on your storefront, including shipping quote requests, newsletter sign-ups, and more.
-Each of those events creates an entry in the system log that includes the event type, summary, reporter (module), severity, and creation date and time.
-You can retrieve only entries that have occurred within the past 365 days.
+The **Store Logs API** lets you retrieve a store's **system log**.
+The system log tracks events that take place on your storefront, including shipping quote requests, newsletter sign-ups, and more.
+Each of these events creates an entry in the system log that includes the event type, summary, reporter (module), severity, and a timestamp.
+You can retrieve entries for 365 days after their timestamp.
+>>> IMPROVE THIS PARAGRAPH
+>>> MSF??

-This article guides API users on how to get entries for a store's **system logs**.
-This article shows users how to filter the response for various aspects of the entry, including event type, severity, and more.
+This article guides API users on how to get system log entries and filter by attributes such as event type, severity, and more.

 ## Get system logs

-Send a GET request to the [Store Logs API endpoint](/api-reference/store-management/store-logs).
+Send a request to the [Get system logs](/api-reference/store-management/store-logs/system-logs/get-system-logs) endpoint.

 ### Get unfiltered entries

 When you use no query parameters in your request, the API returns 20 entries with the earliest created datetime (given that the entries were created within the last 365 days).
 The entries are ordered from the earliest to latest created datetime.
+>>> IMPROVE THIS PARAGRAPH

 ### Filter by log ID

-You can filter the entries by log ID by using the `id` query parameter.
+To filter the entries by log ID, pass a comma-separated list of log IDs to the `id:in` query parameter.

 <!--
 type: tab